geojupyter/workshop-agu2025/reference/04-using-myst.md

 ### Building your site for the first time

 Every MyST site must have a `myst.yml` config file that defines the project.
+For this workshop, the file is located in the root directory of the repository.

 Right-click this file in the file browser and select the first item on the context menu:
 "Build MyST Project".